ryanjohns/videoinfo/README.md

 ## Videoinfo

-Videoinfo is a simple tool for aggregating video metadata and capturing screenshots.
+Videoinfo is a simple tool for aggregating video metadata and capturing/uploading screenshots.

 ## Installation

-First, you'll want to install the prerequisite binaries and make sure they're in your PATH.
+First, you'll want to install the prerequisite binaries and make sure they are in your PATH.

  * [mediainfo](http://mediaarea.net/en-us/MediaInfo/Download)
  * [ffmpeg](https://www.ffmpeg.org/download.html)